-Unit 1.
-The United Kingdom Tourism Product.
-The travel and tourism industry in the UK is growing and is of major importance to the economy.
+The Travel and Tourism industry in the UK is growing and is of major importance to the economy.
 You will develop the skills needed to examine, interpret and analyse a variety of statistics that measure the importance of tourism to the UK.
 You will also examine the structure of the industry and how tourism will develop in the future.